 1. Calories.
 This may seem a bit obvious, but if a horse works really hard, he’s going to need more calories than a horse that doesn’t work really hard.
 Exercise takes calories; more calories means more food.
 How do you know if a performance horse needs more food?
 Simple – he’ll be skinny.
 Ideal body condition for a horse means that you can feel his ribs, but you can’t see them.
 If your performance horse’s sides look like a washboard, he needs more food.

-2. Petting – It just kills me to see folks that don’t give their performance horses time and attention.
+2. Petting and brushing – It just kills me to see folks that don’t give their performance horses time and attention.
 To me, the biggest part of the enjoyment of horses is just hanging out with them.
 It makes me sad to see folks so caught up in the performance part of horse owning that they forget to give their horses some attention (NOTE: there are plenty of exceptions).
-It may be convenient to have boots polished, saddle oiled, and a horse that’s ready to mount on arrival, and handed off on dismount, but that’s missing out on the fun that owning a horse can be.
+It may be convenient to have boots polished, saddles oiled, and a horse that’s ready to mount on arrival, and handed off on dismount, but that’s really missing out on most of the fun that owning a horse can be.
 A bit more horse bonding might be good for both performance horse and rider.

 WHAT PERFORMANCE HORSES PROBABLY NEED LESS OF THAN OTHER HORSES

 1. Riding – Horses have amazing memories.
 You can train them to be ridden, turn them out in a field for a year, and then come back and jump right on.
 They won’t have forgotten a thing.